sarah-walker-pcem/pcem/readme.txt

 IBM PS/1 Model 2011
 Stock VGA with 256kb VRAM.

+IBM PS/1 Model 2121
+Basic (and unknown) SVGA with 256kb VRAM.

 Amstrad MegaPC
 Paradise 90C11.
 A development of the PVGA1, with 512kb VRAM.